Cervical cancer is caused by the human papillomavirus (HPV). It is among the top 10 most common cancers affecting women in Singapore.

 The HPV vaccine is available at Gleneagles Hospital and Parkway Shenton clinics.
 It is also available for free under the school-based vaccination programme, for Secondary 1 female students.

-Eligible women aged 9 – 26 years old are permitted to use up to $500 – $700 per Medisave account, per year, to receive either Cervarix or Gardasil.
-It is also permitted for immediate family members such as parents or spouses to use their Medisave to pay for the HPV vaccine.
+Eligible women aged 9 – 26 years old may use up to $500 – $700 per Medisave account, per year, to receive either Cervarix or Gardasil.
+Immediate family members, such as parents or spouses, may also use their Medisave to cover the cost of the vaccine.

-Patients who are eligible for the Community Health Assist Scheme (CHAS) may receive the Cervarix (HPV2) vaccine in CHAS-accredited Parkway Shenton clinics only at $90/dose (subject to eligibility).
+Patients eligible for the Community Health Assist Scheme (CHAS) may receive the Cervarix (HPV2) vaccine in CHAS-accredited Parkway Shenton clinics only at $90/dose (subject to eligibility).
+Simply walk in to our dedicated vaccination clinic at Esplanade MRT or call any of our clinics islandwide to confirm the availability of your preferred vaccine.